 We now have confirmation that HSBC is offering a 25% bonus when you convert HSBC Premier card points to Avios.

 Ready for autumnal vibes?
 From September British Airways will bring back roast dinners in Club and First, Yorkshire pudding and all.

 BA continues to fly a number of long haul aircraft on short haul routes, giving you the chance to enjoy a ‘proper’ business class seat for normal Club Europe prices.
 The list of 787 routes is here.

 Having status is good, but having status longer is better.
-We explain how you can get British Airways status for almost 2 years with only one splurge of travelling.
+We explain how you can get British Airways status for almost two years with only one splurge of travelling.

 After revealing IHG’s plans to launch a new ‘collection’ brand to rival Marriott’s Autograph Collection or Hilton’s Curio Collection we now know what it will be called and where the first hotels will be.
 ‘Vignette Collection’ will launch in Australia and Thailand.